Adeline Wilhoite River Trail - 1.35 Miles Green Blaze

-A 1 mile loop located where the first known crossing of the Duck River was made by early settlers in the late 1700s.
+The trail begins near the site that early settlers in the late 1700s made the first known crossing of the Duck River.
+After the trail leaves the river, it passes three backcountry campsites and winds its way through cedar glades, hardwood forests, old farm fields and remnants of abandoned farm homes.
 Andrew Jackson carved the first road through this land.
 The Wilhoite family built a mill and dam in this location on the river in 1846.